-This information has been prepared to help you fully understand your condition so you will be in the best position possible to work with your physio & follow the steps to your full recovery.
-Understanding the goals of your treatment & having complete confidence in your physio are vital elements of your recovery plan, so if you have any questions then please feel free to ask your physio.
+This information has been prepared to help you fully understand your condition so you will be in the best position possible to work with your physio and follow the steps to your full recovery.
+Understanding the goals of your treatment and having complete confidence in your physio are vital elements of your recovery plan, so if you have any questions then please feel free to ask your physio.

-There are three common terms used in disc injuries – disc bulge, protrusion & herniation.
+There are three common terms used in disc injuries – disc bulge, protrusion and herniation.
 Although people often refer to a disc bulge as a slipped disc, the disc doesn’t actually slip out of place.
 Rather, the terms bulge, protrusion or herniation means that the material at the centre of the disc has squeezed out of its normal space.
-This condition usually affects people between the ages of 30 & 40.
+This condition usually affects people between the ages of 30 and 40.

 Intervertebral discs separate your spinal bones – the vertebrae.
-They are made of connective tissue which is the material that holds the living cells of the body together, & are made of 2 parts.
+They are made of connective tissue which is the material that holds the living cells of the body together, and are made of 2 parts.
 The centre, called the nucleus, is a spongy gel-like substance which can move.
 It provides most of the disc’s ability to absorb shock.
 The nucleus is held in place by the annulus, a series of strong ligament rings surrounding it.
 Healthy discs work like shock absorbers to cushion the spine.
-They protect the spine against the daily pull of gravity, & also during strenuous activities that put strong forces on the spine such as jumping, running & lifting.
+They protect the spine against the daily pull of gravity, and also during strenuous activities that put strong forces on the spine such as jumping, running and lifting.

 At first you may only experience a dull pain centred in the neck.
 This is mainly due to pressure on the annulus.
 Throbbing pain in the neck may be felt due to inflammation produced by the body in response to the disc bulge.
 A disc bulge can press against a spinal nerve, producing symptoms of nerve compression.
-This can include pain, pins-and-needles & numbness.
-Symptoms follow known patterns through the body & may be felt in the shoulder, arm, or even the fingers.
-More significant nerve pressure can cause a reduction in your reflexes, & the muscles that are supplied by that nerve may become weak.
+This can include pain, pins-and-needles and numbness.
+Symptoms follow known patterns through the body and may be felt in the shoulder, arm, or even the fingers.
+More significant nerve pressure can cause a reduction in your reflexes, and the muscles that are supplied by that nerve may become weak.

 People with disc bulges also commonly alter their posture to help with the pain.
 These changes increase the likelihood of other structures being damaged as the change in posture causes changes in pressure to other areas of the body not used to handling such pressure.